-Some examiners have vehicles available to rent to perform the skills test.
-Our examiners are required to have all of the appropriate vehicle documentation and insurance required by the state.
+Some examiners have vehicles that you can rent to take your skills test.
+If you rent a vehicle from them, they will have all of the appropriate vehicle documentation and insurance required by the state.

 If you use a vehicle other than an examiner's, you will need to bring to the test: